hackerb9/lsix/README.md

 * The Sixel standard, at least as implemented by xterm, doesn't appear to have a way to query the size of the graphics screen.
 Reading the VT340 documentation, it appears your program has to already know the resolution of the device you're rendering on.

+  There is a way to read the window size using the dtterm WindowOps extension but it is not quite the right solution and it is not enabled by default in xterm.
+The geometry of the Sixel graphics screen is not necessarily the same as the window size.
+(For example, xterm limits the graphics geometry to 1000x1000, even though the window can actually be larger.)

-This is unfortunate as `lsix` assumes you are on a VT340 (800x480) and can fit only 7 tiles per row.
+  For now, if your terminal can handle it, `lsix` will use the dtterm WindowOps to read your window size, but the chances of that working are slim.
+For most people `lsix` will assume you are on a VT340 (800x480) and can fit only 6 tiles per row.
 (I've e-mailed a proposed extension to the protocol to Thomas E. Dickey, maintainer of xterm.)

 * The Sixel standard also lacks a way to query the number of color registers available.
 I used the extensions from `xterm` to do